 SCHEDULE YOUR BREAST SURGERY CONSULTATION TODAY

-To learn more about the breast surgery options available at Legacy Plastic Surgery, please contact us today at 610-524-8244 to schedule a personal consultation with a board-certified plastic surgeon.
+To learn more about the breast surgery options available at Legacy Plastic Surgery, please contact us today at 610-524-8244 to schedule a personal consultation with a plastic surgeon.
 We proudly help women and men from Exton, Paoli, the Main Line, Chester County, Philadelphia, Eastern Pennsylvania, Delaware and nearby areas.